This is branded content for Entegra Signature Structures.

 "See, basically, everything is dry, the cattle, the feed, pretty much everything," he said.

-As the manager of the pre-export livestock quarantine facility at Berrimah, on the outskirts of Darwin in the Northern Territory, Ben knows working in the wet is just part of the job.
+As the manager of the pre-export livestock quarantine facility at Berrimah, on the outskirts of Darwin, Ben knows working in the wet is just part of the job.

 Without the shelter of the Entegra Ridgeback ™ sheds, he said the yards would become "mud...slop" after the seasonal downpours.